BinaryKits/BinaryKits.Zpl/README.md

 | Text | TextBlock, TextField, FieldBlock, SingleLineFieldBlock |
 | Drawing | GraphicBox, DiagonalLine, Circle, Ellipse |

-## :information_source: Update from ZPLUtility
-> :warning: Note we are changing the class name prefix, from `ZPLElement` in version 1.x of ZPLUtility to `BinaryKits.Zpl.Label.Elements` in version 3.
-> The documentation for the old ZPLUtility version 1 is available [here](https://github.com/BinaryKits/BinaryKits.Zpl/tree/v1)

 ## Is there a way to generate a preview?

 There are several ways to view the result from the ZPL data.